laminas/laminas-session/docs/book/v3/migration/v2-to-v3.md

 ### ValidatorChain Removal

 As of version 3.0, the `ValidatorChain` class has been removed, as building the validator list was moved to the `SessionManager` itself.

+### Module Removal

+As usage in `laminas-mvc` applications is no longer supported, the `Module` class has been removed, alongside its tests.

 ### Legacy Deprecated Classes Removal